moby/moby/docs/sources/installation/windows.md

 ## Container port redirection

+If you are curious, the username for the boot2docker default user is `docker` and the password is `tcuser`.

 The latest version of `boot2docker` sets up a host only network adaptor which provides access to the container's ports.

 If you run a container with an exposed port: